giantswarm/ingress-nginx-app/README.md

 $ helm install nginx-ingress-controller-app -f values.yaml
 ```

-## Release Process
+### Release Process

 * Ensure CHANGELOG.md is up to date.
-* Create a new GitHub release with the version e.g. `v0.1.0` and link the
+* Create a new branch with name `master#release#vX.X.X`.
+Automation will create a release PR.
-changelog entry.
-* This will push a new git tag and trigger a new tarball to be pushed to the
+* Merging the release PR will push a new git tag and trigger a new tarball to be pushed to the
 [giantswarm-catalog] and [default-catalog].
 * Test and verify the ingress controller release across supported environments in a new or existing WIP platform release.